Women in government: United Kingdom

 Nicola Sturgeon served as First Minister of Scotland from 2014 until 2023.
 Arlene Foster served twice as First Minister of Northern Ireland (2016–2017 and 2020–2021).
-Eluned Morgan has served as First Minister of Wales since 2024.
+Eluned Morgan served as First Minister of Wales from 2024 until 2026.
 In the devolved legislatures of Scotland, Wales and Northern Ireland, the proportion of women members is 47% in Wales and 36% in Scotland and Northern Ireland.
 In local councils the proportion of women councillors is 36% in England, 29% in Scotland, 28% in Wales and 26% in Northern Ireland.
 40% of members of the London Assembly are women.